How is pancreatic cancer staged?

 The American Joint Committee on Cancer (AJCC) TNM staging system

-- T describes the size of the primary tumor(s), measured in centimeters (cm), and whether the cancer has spread within the pancreas or to nearby organs.
+- T describes the size of the main (primary) tumor and whether it has grown outside the pancreas and into nearby organs.

 - N describes the spread to nearby (regional) lymph nodes.